mParticle/docs/src/pages/developers/warehouse-sync-api/reference/index.md

 ## Resources

-Use the Warehouse Sync API resources (endpoints) to work with ingest connections, data models, and pipelines in order to ingest Snowflake data into mParticle.
+Use the Warehouse Sync API resources (endpoints) to work with ingest connections, data models, and pipelines in order to ingest data into mParticle from data warehouses.

 * A connection defines the location and credentials to allow mParticle to connect to your data warehouse
 * A data model defines the structure and key columns to understand your data